13 Top-Rated Ski Resorts near Toronto, 2023

 The base lodge has a huge two-level deck in front, where you can sit out on sunny days and enjoy a lunch.

-The resort is upgrading Chair 3 to a triple chair, primarily benefitting beginner skiers.
+The resort has upgraded Chair 3 to a triple chair, primarily benefitting beginner skiers.
 The chair upgrade is part of a wider 1.3-million-dollar investment in other on-mountain infrastructure, including new snowmaking equipment on the Hercules, Zephyr, and Lower Pollux runs.
 The mountain crew at Greek Peek have put on their thinking caps, with a focus on family fun, and as a result have created a run with rolling hills and high berm turns that will be sure to elicit shrieks of delight from the kids.

 Families in particular will find it's worth the 4.5-hour drive to Greek Peak.
 Unlike many of the smaller resorts in Upstate New York that offer little in terms of accommodation and amenities at the base, here you'll find the Greek Peak Resort & Hope Lake Lodge, just up the hill from the ski hill parking area.